-In fiscal 1999, we initiated a stock repurchase program to purchase up to one million shares of our common stock, to be funded by cash on hand.
-During fiscal 2001, we repurchased approximately 425,000 shares at a cost of \$19.8 million.
-Since the program was initiated we have purchased a total of 785,000 shares at an aggregate cost of \$32.1 million.
-We intend to continue to evaluate opportunities to repurchase shares under the program.
+In fiscal 1999, we initiated a stock repurchase program to purchase up to 1.5 million shares of our common stock, to be funded by cash on hand.
+Since the program was initiated through December 31, 2001, we have purchased a total of 1,177,500 shares at an aggregate cost of \$32.1 million.
+During the current quarter to February 12, 2002, we have repurchased an additional 94,600 shares at a cost of \$5.6 million.
+We expect to continue to evaluate opportunities to repurchase shares under the program.